apiel/zicBox/NOTE.md

 - TODO can EffectGrain and EffectDelay be one single effect to make an advance GrainDelay effect...?
 - TODO make a simple EffectDelay with preset... or re-use the exisiting one?
 - TODO or should it just be GRAIN track, DELAY track and REVERB track (alias delay?)

-- TODO Save button or project:
-    - save yes
-    - restore
-    - save as
-    - copy to ?
-Track?
-Variation/clip ?

 - IDEA clip/variation could be on one single page for every track --> 1 row per track, each row moving from left to right to select a clip